come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 tldr:

-✔️ Choose a free software license.
+✅ Choose a free software license.

-✔️ Build a strong and diverse team of core maintainers.
+✅ Build a strong and diverse team of core maintainers.

-✔️ Increase your bus factor: share knowledge and responsibilities.
+✅️ Increase your bus factor: share knowledge and responsibilities.

-✔️ Choose a good leader.
+✅ Choose a good leader.

-✔️ Write clean code.
+✅️ Write clean code.

-✔️ Enforce a consistent code style.
+✅️ Enforce a consistent code style.

-✔️ Ensure 100% unit test coverage.
+✅️ Ensure 100% unit test coverage.

-✔️ Enforce green tests on all your pull requests.
+✅️ Enforce green tests on all your pull requests.

-✔️ Design your iterative development and testing process.
+✅️ Design your iterative development and testing process.

-✔️ Publish your code.
+✅️ Publish your code.

-✔️ Write a good README.
+✅️ Write a good README.

-✔️ Document the functions of your public API.
+✅️ Document the functions of your public API.

-✔️ Document your protocol.
+✅️ Document your protocol.

-✔️ Write the end-user documentation.
+✅️ Write the end-user documentation.

-✔️ Make sure that your dependencies can be trusted.
+✅️ Make sure that your dependencies can be trusted.

-✔️ Review known issues and keep an eye out for new ones.
+✅️ Review known issues and keep an eye out for new ones.

-✔️ Use OpenZeppelin, the community-vetted standard for smart contract development.
+✅️ Use OpenZeppelin, the community-vetted standard for smart contract development.

-✔️ Build and care for your community.
+✅️ Build and care for your community.

-✔️ Audit!

 ***